National Coalition of Syrian Revolutionary and Opposition Forces: Formation

 The National Coalition was formed as an effort to provide a leadership for the various grassroots movements that had started in 2011 the uprising against the Assad regime.
 The Syrian National Council had so far failed to provide such a leadership and lacked a connection with the activists within Syria, and resisted Turkey and France's pressure to establish a transitional government for Syria.
 The countries that supported the Syrian opposition, Qatar and the United States in particular, pushed for a new structure that would provide a greater representation to the opposition forces from the liberated areas of Syria.

 Riad Seif, a member of the Syrian National Council's executive committee and former Damascus Spring figure, started in August 2012 to discuss his plans for a new structure - then called the "Syrian National Initiative" - with close associates and American officials.
-On 31 October, American Secretary of State Hillary Clinton publicly stated that the Syrian National Council could "no longer be viewed as the visible leader of the opposition."
+On 31 October, United States secretary of state Hillary Clinton publicly stated that the Syrian National Council could "no longer be viewed as the visible leader of the opposition."
 This caused new dissent within the Syrian National Council, as spokespeople for that organization decried what they called "direct tutelage" by the United States.
 Seif presented his proposal to the Syrian National Council in September, but his colleagues were deeply divided and delayed making a decision.
 Eventually, a proposal was published on 1 November which would lead to the formation of the National Coalition ten days later.